Rindge Dam: Proposed removal

 Risks associated with the dam removal project include risk of slope instability where the dam and sediments are removed, and an increased risk of flooding downstream from the dam.
 Downstream neighbors and the City of Malibu have expressed concern about these risks.

 In 2019 California Trout listed Rindge Dam as one of its top five priorities for dam removal, along with Scott Dam on the Eel River in Potter Valley, Matilija Dam near Ojai, four hydroelectric dams on the Klamath River, and Searsville Dam above Stanford University.
 The 1947 Matilija Dam, in the Los Padres National Forest north of Ojai also blocks steelhead trout spawning grounds and is planned for removal.
 Designed for water storage and flood control on Matilija Creek, it no longer performs either since it has silted up.

+In April 2023, California State Parks announced that the removal of the dam would go ahead, with design plans, engineering, and permitting complete to 90% by 2026.
+The process will involve removing about 15 feet of vegetation and sediment, lowering the dam, and repeating the process after each winter with rain that runs through to area.